NOW more financing options and down payment assistance available!

 What's the insulation situation?

 All our tiny homes come with R-13 and R-19 pink insulation.
-Each home is insulated properly like a typical house and we offer an upgraded version of 1 inch foam insulation.
+Each home is insulated properly like a typical house and we offer an upgraded version of 1 inch foam insulation, Rockwool and R23 insulation.

 How does the electricity work on the tiny houses?